AyushGhara-756/UNO/README.md

 # UNO

-A command-line prototype of UNO with custom twists.
-This repository contains a playable version (v1) focused on core card mechanics, playable against a computer opponent.
-The project is under active development, with a clear roadmap toward a GUI and LAN multiplayer.

 ### Overview

 A lightweight UNO clone implemented in Java using Maven.
-Version 1 is a CLI prototype that supports:
+Version 1 is a CLI that supports:
 - Basic card play (number cards and some action cards)
 - Playable against a computer opponent
 - Card drawing, turn order, and basic UNO rules

-Future plans include additional game modes, a graphical UI using LibGDX, and LAN-based local multiplayer.

 ### Features (Implemented)